Graph Burning: Bounds and Hardness: Variants of Graph Burning

-For $i\in \{1,2,\ldots,n\}$, let $X_i = \{v_i, l_i, e'_i\}$.
-Observe that any burning sequence of $H$ can not contain all three vertices in $X_i$ as the vertex that appears at the last in the burning sequence of $H$ will not be unburned at the beginning of that step.
+Now, it remains to show that $b_T(G_s) > b(G)$.
+For contradiction, assume that $b_T(G_s) = b(G) = k$.
+For each $i \in [n]$, let $X_i = \{v_i, l_i, e'_i\}$.
+Since $v_i$, $l_i$, and $e'_i$ form a clique in $H$, any burning sequence for $H$ cannot contain all three vertices of $X_i$; otherwise, the vertex from $X_i$ that appears last in the sequence would already have been burned by an earlier source, contradicting the definition of a burning sequence.